Who is Eligible for a COSA?

 When Will I or My Nominee Hear If My Nomination Was Succesful?

-Awards recipients and their primary nominator will be informed by mid-September.
-The primary nominator for employees not chosen to receive a COSA will also be informed by mid-September.
+For the 2023 COSA cycle, award recipients and their primary nominator will be informed by the end of March 2023.
+The primary nominator for employees not chosen to receive a COSA will also be informed by the end of March 2023.

 Employees who are nominated but not chosen to receive a COSA will not be informed by CSAC.
 It is up to the nominator(s) if they wish to inform their nominee(s) that they were nominated.
 For your convenience, CSAC also provides a list of other award programs that recognize staff achievement.

-When Will The 2018 COSA Award Ceremony Be Held?
+When Will The Next COSA Award Ceremony Be Held?